Blog

 Step 4: Submit Your Registration Application

 Submit your registration application to the NDIS Quality and Safeguards Commission and complete your audit.
-Allow additional time for the Commission to process your application based on the transition date of 1 July 2026.
+Allow additional time for the Commission to process your application based on the transition date of 1 October 2026 to have your application completed by.

 Want us alongside you through this?
 We work with SIL providers through the full registration process.
 Book a free, no-obligation call and we'll map out exactly what yours looks like.
 Book a call.